Essex and Suffolk Water: South Essex Waterworks Company

-The South Essex Waterworks Company was formed in 1861, and supplied drinking water to an area of 103 sqmi stretching from Grays to East Ham and from Brentwood to the River Thames.
+The South Essex Waterworks Company was formed by the South Essex Waterworks Act 1861 (24 & 25 Vict. c. cxxxvii), and supplied drinking water to an area of 103 sqmi stretching from Grays to East Ham and from Brentwood to the River Thames.
 Water was obtained from boreholes sunk into the chalk aquifer underlying the area, but by the time of the First World War, these supplies were not sufficient to meet the demand for water, and so the company looked further afield.
 Following the failure of the joint scheme with Southend Waterworks Company, they obtained an act of Parliament in 1928, the South Essex Waterworks Act 1928 (18 & 19 Geo.
 5. c. lxxix), for a revised scheme which included a water treatment works at Langham with an intake from the River Stour.
 Treated water was pumped from the works to Tiptree works, and was pumped from there to a reservoir at Danbury.
 It then flowed by gravity to another storage reservoir at Herongate and then into the distribution network.
 One condition of the act was that the company had to supply water to other local authorities which were outside their original supply area.